rocky-linux/documentation/docs/guides/security/generating_ssl_keys_lets_encrypt.md

 ## Automating Let's Encrypt Certificate Renewal

+!!! note

+    Replace occurences with "your-server-hostname" in these examples, with the actual domain name or hostname.

 The beauty of installing *certbot* is that the Let's Encrypt certificate will be automatically renewed.
 There is no need to create a process to do this.
 We do need to test the renewal with:

 ```bash